MEDEVAC PROGRAMME

 A permanent medical humanitarian programme active since 1993

-The programme focuses on providing access to medical care for vulnerable groups of persons.
-The care provided is free of charge and exclusively for civilians – persons, who are in dire of such medical care or whose condition prevents them from leading a dignified life.
+The programme focuses on providing medical care to vulnerable population groups.
+Treatment is provided free of charge exclusively to civilians in serious health conditions or whose health condition prevents them from leading a dignified life.

-MEDEVAC is implemented through the deployment of Czech medical teams abroad, expert trainings and internships for foreign medical staff, evacuating of patients for medical treatment to the Czech Republic and supporting of medical projects aimed at rebuilding health infrastructure.
+MEDEVAC is implemented through sending Czech medical teams abroad, specialized internships and training for foreign healthcare professionals, humanitarian evacuations of individuals for treatment in the Czech Republic, and support for healthcare projects to develop medical infrastructure.

-The programme is coordinated by the Czech Ministry of the Interior, in close cooperation with other relevant ministries, namely the Ministry of Foreign Affairs, Ministry of Health, Ministry of Defence and the Czech army.
-As of 2016, the Ministry of Trade and Industry and as of 2021, the Ministry of Education, Youth and Sports also partake in the programme.
+The MEDEVAC Programme is coordinated by the Ministry of the Interior and operates in close interdepartmental cooperation with other involved ministries, specifically the Ministry of Foreign Affairs, Ministry of Health, Ministry of Defence, and the Czech Army.
+In 2016, the Ministry of Industry and Trade joined the MEDEVAC Programme, and in 2021, the Ministry of Education, Youth and Sports also became a participant.

 internships in Czechia